Network of Women and Gender Minorities in History

-Western’s history department works actively to foster the success of its female graduate students.
-This group started a few years ago as a space for female faculty and graduate students to interact with each other in a casual context.
+Western’s history department works actively to foster the success of its graduate students.
+This group started a few years ago as a space for women and gender minorities in our faculty and amongst our graduate students to interact with each other in a casual context.
 It is meant to provide a space for conversations and thoughtful, low pressure mentoring.
-We meet about once a month in the department and it is not limited to those who study women or gender.
-In the past, we have discussed topics such as confidence, gender and teaching, the American presidential election, feminist texts like Roxanne Gay’s Bad Feminist, and being women in the historical profession.

-Please note that the Network of Women in History aspires to create a space inclusive of all self-identifying women across the sexual orientation spectrum.
-We welcome anyone from across campus to come and join us.
-While these are primarily attended by members of the history department, we value diverse viewpoints and often have women attend who are not directly in History.
+The Network of Women and Gender Minorities in History aspires to create a space inclusive of all self-identifying women and gender minorities across the sexual orientation and gender spectrum.
+That means we welcome cisgender, transgender, two-spirit, intersex, genderqueer, and gender non-binary folks to attend our meetings.
+We welcome participants from across campus to join us.
+While these are primarily attended by members of the History department, we value diverse viewpoints and often have women and gender minorities attend, who are not directly in History.

-The dates/times for these sessions are determined a few weeks before hand based on the schedules of faculty and graduate students within the department.
-They will be posted here a week before the session takes place.
-If you would like to be added to the list serve for information or if you have any questions, please reach out to the current Network of Women in History coordinator, Carla Joubert, at email@example.com.
+The dates/times for these sessions are determined a few weeks before hand, based on the schedules of faculty and graduate students within the department.
+If you would like to be added to the mailing list for detailed event information or if you have any questions, please email email@example.com.